 We're sure all of your students will want a copy, but they may want additional copies for grandparents, etc. Don't worry, though.
-We keep your files stored on our servers, so you can easily place a re-order in the future.
+We keep your student book publishing files stored on our servers, so you can easily place a re-order in the future.

 You decide what options you want.
 From our basic Perfect Bound (soft cover) books to our 'Top-of-the-Line' hardcover books with beautiful foil-stamped leather covers, all of our books are printed and bound with great care, and they look incredible.
 They're every bit as good as books that you'll see at your local bookstore.

 Start with our standard Perfect Bound books.
 Then choose from a long list of optional upgrades to produce a unique anthology that your entire class will be proud to show off.

 Here are just a few of our options, along with brief descriptions on ways we help students print their own books.

 - Binding Options: Perfect Bound (soft cover) or Case Bound (hard cover).